FDA issues plan to ban menthol in cigarettes, cigars

 “This is the first time there’s been support from an administration,” said Mitch Zeller, who recently retired after nine years leading FDA’s tobacco center.
 “If these rules are finalized they become the law of the land and it becomes illegal for menthol cigarettes and flavored cigars to be sold.”

-In recent weeks, dozens of interest groups — for and against the ban — met with Biden administration officials to try and influence the proposed rule, which would wipe out billions in tobacco sales.
+In recent weeks, dozens of interest groups — for and against the ban — met with Biden administration officials to try and influence the proposed rules, which would wipe out billions in tobacco sales.
+Conservative and civil rights groups that accept tobacco funding warned officials that banning could menthol could result in increased policing in Black communities.

+While acknowledging those concerns, FDA Commissioner Robert Califf stressed that the agency’s rules would target companies, not smokers.

+“These measures and related enforcement would be on the tobacco industry, not individuals who possess or use these products,” Califf told reporters.

 For decades, tobacco companies focused menthol advertising and promotions in Black communities, sponsoring music festivals and neighborhood events.
 Industry documents released via litigation show companies viewed menthol cigarettes as a good “starter product” because they were more palatable to teens.